Elephant418/Eloq/README.md

 // We can access to the form state if ( $signUp->isValid() ) {
-		// And the form values sanitized
     $email = $signUp->email;
     $password = $signUp->password;
-    // ... and finally add a new user
+    // Here we should create a new user ;)
 } else {
 		// We can access to each input state if ($signUp->isInputValid('email')) {
         // And focus to make great error message switch ($signUp->getInputError('email')) {
             case 'required':
                 echo 'The email field is required';
                 break;
             case 'validate_email':
                 echo 'This field must be a valid email';
                 break;
             case 'unique':
                 echo 'There is already a user with this email';
                 break;
 				}
     }
 }